Tubbz-alt/sbo-templates/README.rst

 About
 -----

-sbo-templates create easy, fast and safe templates files where can use with SlackBuilds scripts.
+sbo-templates creates easy, fast and safe SlackBuilds scripts

 Features
 --------